HTTPArchive/almanac.httparchive.org/src/content/en/2021/third-parties.md

 It would appear that the impact of privacy-preserving regulations like [GDPR](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation) and [CCPA](https://en.wikipedia.org/wiki/California_Consumer_Privacy_Act) are not dampening our appetite for third-party content.
 Though it should be remembered that our websites crawl from US locations and so may not be served GDPR-compliant websites.

-So we know nearly all sites use third parties, but how many do they use?
+So, we know nearly all sites use third parties, but how many do they use?

 {{ figure_markup(
   image="third-parties-number-of-third-parties-per-website.png",